 (f) The owner or operator shall install on each open-ended valve:

-(1) a cap,
+(1) a cap;

-(2) a blind flange,
+(2) a blind flange;

-(3) a plug, or
+(3) a plug; or

-(4) a second closed valve,which shall remained attached to seal the open end at all times except during operations requiring process fluid flow through the opened line.
+(4) a second closed valve which shall remained attached to seal the open end at all times except during operations requiring process fluid flow through the opened line.

 (g) If any fugitive emission source appears to be leaking on the basis of sight, smell, or sound, it shall be repaired within 15 days after detection except as provided in Paragraph (k) of this Rule.